 Though IT in supply chain management has made your supply chain more transparent it has also improved the links in your chain.
 Retailers, for example, are completely tied together through technology.
 They have inventory control software that will automatically monitor inventory levels and can provide you timely updates and even recommendations.

-Effects of IT in supply chain efficiencyit in supply chain management
+Effects of IT in supply chain efficiency

 Technology has crept into SCM step by step, beginning with electronic invoicing, computerized shipping and tracking and automated notifications.
 Supply chain managers now can get a timely update of every link of supply chain and moment to moment snapshots of how goods are moving.
 This helps supply chain managers to know where to anticipate delays and hitches before they affect the final assembly line.